Chonthichar/CIFAR-10-Pytorch-Deep-learning/README.md

 - **Fully Connected Layers**:
   - 256 and 128 neurons, followed by dropout (50%) to prevent overfitting
   - Final layer with 10 neurons and so

+### Training and Evaluation
+The model was trained over 30 epochs with the following components:

+#### Optimizers: SGD, Adam, and RMSProp
+Learning Rate Schedulers: StepLR, ReduceLROnPlateau, and ExponentialLR Data Augmentation Techniques: Rotation, flipping, and zooming, applied to improve generalization.

+#### Performance Comparison
+The following plots show the comparison of training and test loss/accuracy for different optimizers used in the CNN model on CIFAR-10.

+###  Results
+- **SGD** with ReduceLROnPlateau achieved accuracies between 44.7% and 66.8%, showing improved but fluctuating test accuracy, which suggested some degree of overfitting.
+- **Adam** performed poorly, yielding only 9-10% accuracy, possibly due to suboptimal hyperparameters or data preprocessing issues.
+- **RMSProp** achieved the highest accuracy, but showed overfitting, with training accuracy around 90% and test accuracy around 70%, indicating that further regularization may be needed.

+### Discussion and Conclusion
+- **Best Performance:** RMSProp with ReduceLR and ExponentialLR achieved the highest training accuracy but displayed significant overfitting.
+- **Future Directions:** A more complex architecture, such as ResNet or DenseNet, could better handle the CIFAR-10 dataset.
+- **Impact of Data Augmentation:** Data augmentation significantly improved model stability and performance, especially on CIFAR-10, highlighting its importance in training models on complex datasets.